-Project Type Code Project Type Project Sample Description Applicable Module Subsections The pro The project code (color) below is referenced throughout this module to help you identify the sections relevant to ecific project type.
-New b ouilds, additions, and majo or renovations must adhere to all components of the module e.
-New Construction, Tenants, & Central Systems New Bui ld Construction Ground up construction or major renovation of a facility Must adhere to all sections Major Bu uilding Renovation Extensive renovation including replacement of major Must adhere to systems and reconfiguration of spaces for a large sections portion of an existing facility Hotel Gu uest Rooms New build or retrofit of guest room, guest room 1.2 controls, or guest room equipment 1.4.2 rcial Kitchen Upgrades 1.3.1; 1.3.2; 1.3.5; or Retro fit 1.3.7 MICE Space 1.4.3;1.4.4;1.4.5 Tenant F Fit-Out Full fit-out of systems, equipment, space configuration, 1.3.1; 1.3.2; 1.3.5; and finishes for a tenant space with Owner involved 1.3.7 for tenant retail, theater and/or F&B restaurant or kitchen renovation 1.4.6 Non-Applicable Projects Tenant Fit-Out Full fit-out of systems, equipment, space configuration, Not Required and finishes for a tenant space without Owner involved retail, theater and/or F&B All Other Project Types Not Applicable
+Project Type Code Project Type Project Sample Description Applicable Module Subsections specific project type.
+Project Cod renced throughout this module to help you identify the se e "U" represents that the module universally applies to all a jor renovations must adhere to all components of the modul pplicable project types.
+New Construction, Tenants, & Central Systems New Bui Code: N ld Construction -B or U Ground up construction or major renovation of a facility Must adhere to all sections Major B Code: N uilding Renovation I-B or U Extensive renovation including replacement of major systems and reconfiguration of spaces for a large portion of an existing facility Must adhere to sections Hotel Gu Code: H uest Rooms tl or U New build or retrofit of guest room, guest room controls, or guest room equipment Comme or Retro Code: C 1.3.1; 1.3.2; 1.3.5; 1.3.7 MICE Space Code: M or U 1.4.3;1.4.4;1.4.5 Tenant Fit-Out with Owner Involvement Code: T-I or U and finishes for a tenant space with Owner involved Non-Applicable Projects Tenant Involven Fit-Out without Owner nent Full fit-out of systems, equipment, space configuration, and finishes for a tenant space without Owner involved retail, theater and/or F&B Not Required All Othe r Project Types Not Applicable